sunithalv/medicalchatbot/README.md

 # MedicalChatbot

-The goal of the project is to create a medical chatbot which can identify diseases and prescribe medicines based on the symptoms provided.
-The data for reference is taken from the The Gale Encyclopedia of Medicine
+The goal of the project is to create a medical chatbot which can ask questions related to diseases.
+The data for reference is taken from the The Gale Encyclopedia of Medicine.The LLM model used is https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML.

 ## Tech Used
 1. Llama2